If you find something useful,

 the MidiXLate router can be a life saver.

-With MidiXLate, you have complete control of Midi 'port filtering', 'translation', and 'channel locking' capabilities.
+With MidiXLate, you have complete control of Midi port 'filtering' and command 'translation' actions.

 As for MidiXLate's performance, the engine of the router is a blinding fast Atmel SAM3X8E ARM Cortex-M3 processor running at 84 MHz,